JoeTonDev/image-processing/README.md

-Python script to resize and compress images.
+This script is written in Python to resize and compress images.